-- 25. The different taste buds of the tongue.
+- 24. The tube that connects the middle ear to the pharynx ?
+What is its function ?
+Eustachian tube.
+It helps to regulate the pressure inside the middle ear. - 25.
+The different taste buds of the tongue.
 Sweet, salt, sour, bitter, Umami.
-Other tastes are created by the brain from the primary tastes. - 26.
-The projected structures seen on the tongue surface are known as -----?
-Papillae. - 27.
-The flowchart of sensing taste.
+Other tastes are created by the brain from the primary tastes.

-28. Recognize the figure A and B.
+26. The flowchart of sensing taste.

-Ans: A. Taste bud B. Olfactory receptors.
+27. Recognize the figure A and B.

-29. How can we feel smell ?
+- Ans: A. Taste bud with chemoreceptors B. Olfactory receptors. - 28.
+How can we feel smell ?